pytest-native reference #

 Custom markers via pytest.ini / pyproject.tomlRegister and filter with -m.

-The seven @pytest.mark.litmus_* markers Litmus adds live in the same registry and stack with native ones (with one constraint — see the no-stacking rule for Litmus markers).
+The seven @pytest.mark.litmus_* markers Litmus adds are registered the same way as native markers and stack with them (with one constraint — see the no-stacking rule for Litmus markers).
 See Litmus markers for full details.

 @pytest.mark.parametrize and @pytest.mark.litmus_sweeps interoperate: both feed the same context.get_param(name) API and the same parquet in_* columns at runtime.